bcomnes/base/README.md

 ### Reply Context

 Reply context is meta data that is added to the front-matter to indicate that the post is in reply to another permalink.
 Can be added to a note.
+Turning this into an item is a possibility.

 TODO:  Taylor reply context display for use with Articles.